 Indonesia is BIG

-Okay, this should have been an obvious one, but coming from the US, you typically assume that most countries are no where as big as the states.
+Okay, this should have been an obvious one, but coming from the US, you typically assume that most countries are nowhere as big as the states.
 What I didn’t expect was how big the distance is between the different islands of the Indonesian archipelago.
+I probably should have realized this before visiting Indonesia by just looking at the map, but still I had no idea how big the distances are.

 Travel is not always easy – or cheap